KOSAKUKAN!

 26 December 1942-16 January 1943:

 Rabaul.
 Destroyer UZUKI arrives under tow by destroyer URAKAZE.
-The UZUKI had collided with the transport NANKAI MARU she was escorting.
+UZUKI collided with transport NANKAI MARU that she was escorting.
 The transport was torpedoed on 25 Dec '42 by LtCdr William E. Ferrall's (later Rear Admiral) USS SEADRAGON (SS-194) off Cape St. George, New Britain.
 YAMABIKO MARU provides repairs for UZUKI.

 26 December 1942-3 January 1943: